 When organizations merge, it’s tempting to tout the number of facilities, affiliated physicians, and other “by the numbers” information that result from the transaction.
 While this can certainly be part of the communication plan, don’t lead with data.
 Rather, focus on the benefits like more convenient locations and better outcomes that patients and community members will enjoy when engaging with the new or expanded organization.

 While communication strategies of divested hospitals that are in place prior to the transaction should be re-evaluated, be careful not to send the wrong message by pulling the plug on tactics too soon.
-Newly acquired organizations may change logos and even leadership, but you can maintain a connection with the community during times of transition by continuing to deliver relevant information through magazines, email newsletters, and other channels that your patients and caregivers trust.
+Newly acquired organizations may change logos and even leadership, but you can maintain a connection with the community during times of transition by continuing to deliver relevant information through magazines, email newsletters and other channels that patients and caregivers have grown to trust.